Yelp/dumb-init/README.md

 stop the container without `SIGKILL`, but with `dumb-init`, you can send it more humane signals like `SIGTERM`.

 ## Building dumb-init

-Build requires a working compiler and libc headers and defaults to glibc.
+Building the dumb-init binary requires a working compiler and libc headers and defaults to glibc.

     $ make

-### Musl
+### Building with musl

 Statically compiled dumb-init is over 700KB due to glibc, but musl is now an option.
-On Debian/Ubuntu `apt-get install musl-tools` to install the source and wrappers.
+On Debian/Ubuntu `apt-get install musl-tools` to install the source and wrappers, then just:

     $ CC=musl-gcc make

 When statically compiled with musl the binary size is around 20KB.

+### Building the Debian package

+We use the standard Debian conventions for specifying build dependencies (look in `debian/control`).
+An easy way to get started is to `apt-get install build-essential devscripts equivs`, and then `sudo mk-build-deps -i --remove` to install all of the missing build dependencies automatically.
+You can then use `make builddeb` to build dumb-init Debian packages.

+If you prefer an automated Debian package build using Docker, just run `make builddeb-docker`.
+This is easier, but requires you to have Docker running on your machine.

 ## See also